GiorgioNatili/ntfenervit/setup/README.md

 ## Development Cli Environment

+### Environment Variable Setup
 To setup your bash to use the dev settings, do:
 ```
 cd ntfenervit
 . setup/devenv.sh
 ```

+### Settings Override
+To override the settings in *dev* mode, place a `settings_dev.json` file in the `yellowPage/` directory.
+A sample file can be found at `setup/settings_dev.json`.
+Do not add `yellowPage/settings_dev.json` to repository as it is meant for developer specific customization.
+In fact, this file is ignored in `.gitignore`.

+The `settings_dev.py` should be coded with default in place so that `settings_dev.json` is not needed.